Jari Kurri

-Jari Pekka Kurri ([ˈjɑri ˈpekːɑ ˈkurːi]; born May 18, 1960) is a Finnish former professional ice hockey player.
+Jari Pekka Kurri ([ˈjɑri ˈpekːɑ ˈkurːi]; born 18 May 1960) is a Finnish former professional ice hockey player.
 Beginning in 1980, he played right wing for five National Hockey League (NHL) teams: the Edmonton Oilers, the Los Angeles Kings, the New York Rangers, the Mighty Ducks of Anaheim, and the Colorado Avalanche.
 Kurri played 17 seasons in the NHL and was the first Finnish player to be enshrined into the Hockey Hall of Fame, in 2001.
-He was a member of a Stanley Cup–winning team five times, all with the Oilers.
-He is perhaps best remembered as Wayne Gretzky's foil.
-In 2017, Kurri was named one of the '100 Greatest NHL Players' in history.
+He was a member of a Stanley Cup-winning team five times, all with the Oilers.
+In 2017, Kurri was named one of the 100 Greatest NHL Players in history.
+He won the Lady Byng Memorial Trophy in 1985, and was the NHL goal scoring leader in the 1985–86 season.

-Kurri is the general manager and owner of Jokerit.
+Kurri's no. 17 jersey was retired by the Edmonton Oilers and Jokerit.
+Internationally, Kurri played on the Finland men's national ice hockey team, and was inducted into the IIHF Hall of Fame in 2000.
+Since 2019, Kurri is the general manager and owner of Jokerit.

 Playing career

 Early years (1977–1980)

 He began his pro career with Jokerit in the Finnish SM-liiga.
 After an eleven-point rookie season for Jokerit in 1977–78, Kurri scored 30 and 39 points the next two years, playing all 33 games in each season.

-On March 20, 1979, in a game of seemingly minor consequence at the time, Kurri accompanied the Finnish national team to play in Edmonton, Alberta.
-The Finns had been invited by the World Hockey Association to play the WHA-leading Edmonton Oilers - while essentially an exhibition game for the Finnish team, the WHA counted the game in its standings.
-Finland lost the game 8-4, nevertheless Kurri impressed Oilers' management.
+In March 1979, Kurri played for the Finnish national team in Edmonton, versus the World Hockey Association-leading Edmonton Oilers.
+Finland lost the game 8–4; nevertheless, Kurri impressed the Oilers' management.
 His performance in Edmonton that night would have a profound impact on his later career.